-Using a medium bowl, whip the eggs.
-Add the canola oil, buttermilk, yogurt, and vanilla.
+- Using a medium bowl, whip the eggs.
+Add the buttermilk, yogurt, vanilla, canola oil, – and mix well.

-Using another medium bowl, combine the white whole-wheat flour, cinnamon, salt, and baking soda.
+- Using another mixing bowl, combine the sugar, both flours, cinnamon, salt, baking powder, and baking soda.
 Add to wet ingredients and mix until just combined.

-Bake for approximately 22-25 minutes, or until a toothpick comes out clean when inserted into the middle.
+- Fill the muffin liners with batter and bake for approximately 18-20 minutes, or until a toothpick comes out clean when inserted into the middle.